 The momentum budget Eq.
 2.52 has the pressure gradient and the elements of the friction tensor as unknown quantities at the right hand side.
-A simple experiment helps to express the elements of Σ is terms of the flow velocity.
-First, a linear velocity profile as shown in Figure 2.4 develops, when lid is sliding over the surface of a fluid exerting a tangent stress σ on the fluid.
+A simple experiment helps to express the elements of $\Sigma$ is terms of the flow velocity.
+First, a linear velocity profile as shown in Figure 2.4 develops, when lid is sliding over the surface of a fluid exerting a tangent stress $\sigma$ on the fluid.
 Second, the stress is proportional to the lids velocity U and inversely proportional to the distance of the lids h.
-Hence, the velocity profile is and the stress is
+Hence, the velocity profile is